Why the Myth of "Maternal Instinct" is Hurting Gender Equality

 • Men’s expression of these thoughts and feelings is held back, most likely due to the conflict between their internal beliefs and societal expectations surrounding masculinity and sex-role stereotypes.

-• The sentiments regarding “being pregnant” are not correlated to the emotions felt for the baby.
+• The sentiments regarding “being pregnant” don’t correlate to the emotions felt for the baby.

 So, it’s clear: love is not a sex-specific trait.
 Men and women can and do love their children equally.
 And when you love someone, you want the best for them.
-When you love someone, the instinct to care for and nurture your child arises, no matter your sex.
+The instinct to care for and nurture your child arises, no matter your sex.
 Fathers, like my cousin, don’t need an excuse not to change diapers anymore.
-In a society where women are burdened by 65 percent of the household chores, it’s time we let go of outdated ideas.
-Ideas including a mother’s “natural” instinct to change dirty diapers with a smile.
+In a society where women are burdened by 65% of the household chores, it’s time we let go of outdated ideas.5 Ideas including the “natural” maternal instinct to change dirty diapers with a smile.

 Was this article helpful?